 - Swimming (ok, maybe not so good for talking but in the car back though...).

 - Mountain bike riding

 .
 The Snowy Mountains has just expanded a whole heap of new trails, including a 7 km Thredbo to the Ski tube trail that is picturesque and slightly challenging.

 Trust is important but can sometimes be forgotten and can lay dormant until it is reawakened.
 The Bobsled is an activity designed to reawaken that trust between father and son.

 Get out into nature and find out what's happening in their world.[/caption]

 Provided he?s not too gangly in stature you could share a sled, otherwise enjoy some adrenalin together going up and down on the bobsled, it really is an all age activity.
 Test out their ability to wipe the smile off their face.

 Best Place to Stay

-Whether it’s a one bedroom apartment or two, there is a three nights for the price of two special this summer.
+.
 Unless you prefer more Christmas cards and more Christmas Craft in the lead up to Christmas this year, fathers make time for Thredbo activities with your son a priority.
 Don?t delay.